SoftwareQuTech/qoala-mlir/docs/architecture/irs.md

 - `lower-qoala-hir-to-mir` — runs the full HIR→MIR conversion.
 - `lower-qoala-mir-to-lir` — runs the full MIR→LIR conversion (functionize + lower-qmem-to-lower-dialects).
 Options of inner passes are exposed as pass options of this wrapper, e.g. `--lower-qoala-mir-to-lir=use-simple-functionize=true,max-ops-per-group=5`.

-Note: when invoking a pass option from `qoala-opt`, you pass it **inside** the pass argument, not as a separate flag.
-For example, `--lower-qoala-mir-to-lir=use-online-scheduler=true` works; `--lower-qoala-mir-to-lir --use-online-scheduler=true` does not.
+Note: when invoking a pass option from `qoala-opt`, you need to specify the option **inside** the pass argument, not as a separate flag.
+For example, `--lower-qoala-mir-to-lir=use-online-scheduler=true` works, but `--lower-qoala-mir-to-lir --use-online-scheduler=true` does not.